Andre-Ceschia/TickerAnalysis/README.md

-# ticker-analysis
+# TickerAnalysis
-Ticker analysis is on open source library that calculates technical indicators for any ticker available on yahoo finance.
+TickerAnalysis is on open source library that calculates technical indicators for any ticker available on yahoo finance.

 ## Installation
     pip install ticker-analysis